Danselem/pixcrypt/README.md

     ```bash
     streamlit run app.py
     ```

-2. Open the app in your web browser using the provided URL.

-3. Follow the steps in the Streamlit interface to use PixCrypt GPT.

 2. Open a web browser and navigate to `http://localhost:8501` to access the app running inside the container.